 - Your surgeon will tie the wire to the vein and strip the vein from your body by pulling the wire through the incision made at the bottom of the vein.

 - If there are any varicose veins near your skin surface, the surgeon will remove them through a procedure known as ambulatory phlebectomy.

-- The surgeon will then stitch the incisions and apply a bandage to complete the procedure.
+- The surgeon will stitch the incisions and apply a bandage to complete the procedure.

 After the procedure, your caregiver will advise you to wear a compression stocking for several days.

-- The surgery has no any effect on the blood flow because your deep-lying veins will carry out the functions of the stripped varicose veins.
+- The surgery does not affect the blood flow because your deep-lying veins will carry out the functions of the stripped varicose veins.

 - It works in cases where other treatments are ineffective.

 - You may bleed severely because of the incisions.